Get Hired

 All candidates must successfully complete all steps of the hiring process to be considered for the EMS Academy.

-Step 4: Enter EMS Academy
+Step 3: Enter the EMS Academy

 Benefits and Salary